Notelaea sandwicensis: Uses

 Native Hawaiians used the hard wood of olopua to make ʻau koʻi (adze handles), apuapu (rasps for making fish hooks), ʻōʻō (digging sticks), lāʻau melomelo (fishing lures), pou (house posts), pāhoa (daggers), pīkoi (tripping weapons similar to a rope dart), and spears.
 Because the wood burned well even if green, it was used as wahie (firewood).
+It is possible that, following Polynesian settlement, usage of olopua for firewood, construction, and tool fabrication may have resulted in population decline for the species.